 Acupuncture and Integrative Health, LLC

-Meet Kari Labagh, DACM
+Meet Dr. Kari Labagh, DACM

-“The ultimate goal is to help individuals heal themselves by using less intervention and more nourishment of the mind and body.
-Balancing spiritual, physical, and emotional aspects of life will help to promote long lasting well-being.”Dr. Labagh is passionate about integrating Eastern and Western approaches to healthcare.
+The ultimate goal is to help individuals heal themselves by using less intervention and more nourishment of the mind and body.
+Balancing spiritual, physical, and emotional aspects of life will help to promote long lasting well-being.

 Certification & Education

-Licensed in the state of Pennsylvania as a Practitioner of Eastern Medicine (L.OM.)
+Dr. Kari is nationally board certified as a Diplomate of Eastern Medicine (Dipl.
+OM), (NCCAOM) and is licensed in the state of Pennsylvania as a Practitioner of Eastern Medicine (L.OM.)

-Dr. Labagh also earned a Bachelor of Arts (BA) in Asian Studies, 2015, from The Pennsylvania State University, which she used to focus on learning about East Asian philosophy, religious studies and the Chinese language (Mandarin).
+Dr. Kari also earned a Bachelor of Arts (BA) in Asian Studies, 2015, from The Pennsylvania State University, which she used to focus on learning about East Asian philosophy, religious studies and the Chinese language (Mandarin).

 Acupuncture: The insertion of needles into the skin where the therapeutic effect is expected to come primarily from the act of inserting, manipulation and/or retaining the needles in specific locations.